In pharma plants, age definitely matters.

 “The reality is that you need to spend quite some time testing and qualifying your control system, which can be very time consuming, and inevitably leads to a long downtime,” he explains.
 “I’ve been at sites where clients wanted to switch overnight.
 But the process can take up to a month — or half a year if it’s a large facility.”

-There is hope on the horizon in the form of the industry’s newest technologies, if pharma companies are willing to adopt them.
-The rise of single-use equipment, for example, could help lower contamination rates, especially because they allow companies to forgo much of the water utility systems needed to clean stainless steel parts.
+There is hope on the horizon in the form of the industry’s newest technologies, if pharma manufacturing companies are willing to adopt them.
+The rise of automation and single-use equipment, for example, could help lower contamination rates.
+These advanced technologies allow companies to forgo much of the water utility systems needed to clean stainless steel parts.

 There could also be changes on the regulatory front and the FDA has demonstrated a commitment to helping companies make needed upgrades.